-Google Fi bills its service as providing more value because it operates on not one, but three, mobile networks at the same time: T-Mobile, Sprint and U.S. Cellular.
-That's true if you're using one of Fi's certified phones, but it isn't true when you bring your own device.
-Unlocked phones with a Google Fi SIM inside will only access T-Mobile's network, which means you need to know if that network is strong where you spend most of your time.
+Google Fi bills its service as providing more value because it operates on not one but three mobile networks simultaneously: T-Mobile, Sprint, and US Cellular.
+That's true if you're using one of Fi's certified phones, but it isn't true when you bring your own device that's only compatible with Fi.
+Most unlocked phones with a Google Fi SIM inside will only access T-Mobile's network, which means you need to know if that network is strong where you spend most of your time.
 Google Fi has a coverage map that lets you select whether you're looking at coverage for "designed for Fi" or "compatible with Fi" phones — to check unlocked phone coverage, choose the latter.
 In most areas, the difference isn't huge — but check your specific location and see whether there are weak areas using just T-Mobile.

 The only caveat here, of course, is if you bring your own "designed for Fi" phones to the carrier.
 Google maintains a list of supported phones that offer all of the advanced network switching capabilities offered by Google Fi, but the list isn't huge.
-It basically boils down to the North American versions of Nexus phones since the Nexus 6, North American Pixels, North American unlocked LG G7 and V35, and the North American Moto G6, G7 and X4.
-If you buy an unlocked version of any of those phones and bring it to Google Fi, you'll be able to use Google Fi to the fullest capability just as if you had bought the phone from Fi directly.
+It basically boils down to the Google Nexus 6, Google Pixel phones, the Samsung Galaxy S20 series, Note 20 series, and a handful of Motos and LGs.
+Check your specific phone to be sure.

 Wi-Fi calling and the Google VPN are open to all

-Up until December 2019, you had to have a "designed for Fi" phone in order to get Google Fi's advanced networking features.
+Until December 2019, you had to have a "designed for Fi" phone to get Google Fi's advanced networking features.
 Now, two of its most popular features are available for any Android phone listed on its compatibility list.
-By simply installing the Google Fi app, you get access to the Google VPN and Wi-Fi calling, which are both great for anyone who runs into spotty service regularly.
+By simply installing the Google Fi app, you get access to the Google VPN and Wi-Fi calling, which are both great for anyone who regularly runs into spotty service.

-The Google VPN, if you turn it on, routes all of your traffic through a VPN to keep you secure and help smooth out transitions between Wi-Fi and cellular coverage.
-It works in the background and you won't notice a thing, except a simpler data experience.
+If you turn it on, the Google VPN routes all of your traffic through a VPN to keep you secure and help smooth out transitions between Wi-Fi and cellular coverage.
+It works in the background, and you won't notice a thing except a simpler data experience.
 Wi-Fi calling is something we take for granted on just about every phone nowadays, so it was a weak point of bringing an unlocked phone to Fi — but now, it works just like it does on any other carrier.